yisroelhoffman/Bishul-On-Shabbos/README.md

 - Hilchos-Shabbos-Siman-318-Seif-4d.mp3
   - How to make tea on shabbos.
   - It is permissible to make iced tea on shabbos by placing a tea bag in a pitcher of cold water.
-  - It is permissible to make chicken soup on shabbos by putting cold cooked chicken (from erev shabbos) in hot water that is not on the fire.
+  - It is permissible to make chicken soup on shabbos by putting cold cooked chicken in hot water that is not on the fire.
 (Chasam Sofer OC 74)